 We sell many of our products to customers through distributors who maintain their own inventory of our products for sale to dealers and end users.
 We limit distributor return rights and we allow limited price adjustments on sales to distributors.
 Price adjustments may be effected by way of credits for future product or by cash payments to the distributor either in arrears or in advance based on estimates.
 We record reserves for distributor rights related to these limited stock returns and price adjustments.
 We recognize revenues for sales to distributors upon delivery to the distributors, net of estimated provisions for these stock return and price adjustment programs.
-We have recently extended these programs with certain distributors in China and intend to extend them on a selective basis to some of our other distributors in other geographies.
+We have extended these programs to certain distributors in the United States, Asia and Europe and may extend them on a selective basis to some of our other distributors in these geographies.
 The reserves recorded for these programs are based on significant judgments and estimates, using historical experience rates, inventory levels in distribution, current trends and other factors, and there could be significant differences between actual amounts and our estimates.
-In addition, the timing and mix of payments and credits associated with such price adjustments could change over time, which could adversely affect our cash flows.
-Sales to distributors accounted for 32% and 37% of our net revenue for fiscal year 2012 and fiscal year 2011, respectively.
+These programs may require us to deploy a substantial amount of cash to fund them.
+As at November 3, 2013, we had an aggregate of approximately \$32 million on deposit with various distributors to fund these programs.
+The timing and mix of payments and credits associated with such price adjustments could change over time, which could adversely affect our cash flows.
+Sales to distributors accounted for 28% and 32% of our net revenue for fiscal year 2013 and fiscal year 2012, respectively.

 If our distributors are unable to sell an adequate amount of their inventory of our products in a given quarter to dealers and end users or if they decide to decrease their inventories for any reason, such as due to adverse global economic conditions or due to any downturn in technology spending, our sales to these distributors and our revenues may decline.
 We also face the risk that our distributors may purchase, or for other reasons accumulate, inventory levels of our products in any particular quarter in excess of future anticipated sales to end-customers.
 If such sales do not occur in the time frame anticipated by these distributors for any reason, these distributors may substantially decrease the amount of product they order from us in subsequent periods until their inventory levels realign with end customer demand, which would harm our business and could adversely affect our product revenues in such subsequent periods.
-Our reserve estimates associated with products stocked by our distributors are based largely on reports that our distributors provide to us on a monthly basis.
+Our reserve estimates associated with products stocked by our distributors are based largely on reports that our distributors provide to us on a weekly or monthly basis.
 To date, we believe this data has been generally accurate.
 To the extent that this resale and channel inventory data is inaccurate or not received in a timely manner, we may not be able to make reserve estimates for future periods accurately or at all.